List of awards and nominations received by Def Leppard

-This is a list of awards and nominations received by Def Leppard.
-The English rock band Def Leppard formed in 1977 as part of the new wave of British heavy metal movement.
+This is a list of awards and nominations received by the English rock band Def Leppard, which formed in 1977 as part of the new wave of British heavy metal movement.

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
 Def Leppard has been nominated seven times overall due to the band's large popularity in the United States.